bmeurant/technical-docs/software-architecture/architectural-principles/cap.md

 ### The Theoretical Case: CA (Consistency & Availability)

 A system that guarantees both consistency and availability is only possible if it **does not tolerate partitions**.
-This means it is a **single-node system** where there is no risk of communication failure between different parts.
+This means it is a [[monolithic|single-node system]] where there is no risk of communication failure between different parts.
 If that single node fails, the entire system becomes unavailable.
 This is why the CA model is largely considered a theoretical impossibility for modern, distributed systems.

 ## **Resources & Links**